Conditions

 context variable.

-You can see the use of a condition, in which if the context variable $amount
+You can see the use of a condition where if the context variable $amount

 is more than 5 in shipping.